What is a Hammer drill vs. rotary hammers

 A rotary hammer creates its pounding action with a piston driven by a crankshaft (see Figure B).
 The piston rides in a cylinder and creates air pressure when driven forward, and it’s the air pressure that actually drives the hammer mechanism.
 Rotary hammers provide a lot more impact energy than hammer drills.
 They’re much more durable and are the preferred tool of the pros.
 Another big advantage is that most rotary hammers have three settings: drill mode, hammer drill or just hammer, so they can act like a mini jackhammer.
 Of course, they cost more than a hammer drill, but more on that later.

-Figure A: Inside a Hammer Drill
+Figure A: What is a Hammer Drill: Inside a Hammer Drill

 The hammering action is produced by two ridged discs riding on each other.

-Figure B: Inside a Rotary Hammer
+Figure B: What is a Hammer Drill: Inside a Rotary Hammer

 A piston compresses air to create the hammering effect.